Supporting our colleagues

 Implementing robust mechanisms for addressing employee concerns

-The Group has implemented robust mechanisms to address employee concerns and maintain a positive work environment.
-Employees are encouraged to report any actions that may violate laws, regulations, or Company policies through a whistleblowing system.
-In 2023, there were no whistleblowing incidents reported across the Group, demonstrating a culture of compliance and ethical conduct.
-To further support transparency and accountability, the Group established a Grievance Mitigation Committee (‘GMC’) to address appeals and complaints.
-In 2023, the GMC received a total of 11 appeals and five direct complaints.
+To further enhance transparency and accountability, the Grievance Mitigation Committee (‘GMC’) addresses appeals and complaints related to workplace issues.
+In 2024, the GMC received a total of 22 appeals and ten direct complaints.
 Investigations into these cases led to corrective actions such as warnings, fund recoveries, transfers, summary dismissals, and termination of contracts.
 Preventative measures include ongoing training sessions and awareness programmes to ensure employees feel supported and valued.

 Ensuring employee health and safety